ErnieSumoso/3d-shape-reconstruction/README.md

 ## Roadmap

-- [✓] Host models on Google Driver for user download.
+- [✓] Host models on Google Drive for user download (not available anymore).
 - [✓] Complete the development of the web app interface using Streamlit.
 - [✓] Update the README file and final project update.